Revision 23-2; Effective April 1, 2023

 - Give Form H1805, SNAP Food Benefits: Your Rights and Program Rules, to all households at application and redetermination.
 Respond to any questions the applicant has about the form.

-- Explain that these households are only required to report changes in residence and when their ongoing gross income exceeds 130 percent of the Federal Poverty Income Limit (FPIL) for the household size.
+- Report changes in residence, and associated changes in shelter costs, and when their ongoing gross income exceeds 130 percent of the Federal Poverty Limit (FPL) for the household size.

-- Explain that changes must be reported within 10 days after the household knows of the change.
+- Report changes within 10 days after the household knows of the change.

-- Explain that these households must respond to all notices and letters from the employment program as directed, even if they are employed.
+- Respond to all notices and letters from the Employment and Training program as directed, even if they are employed.

 TP 43, TP 44 and TP 48

-- Mail Form H0025, HHSC Application for Voter Registration, with the initial eligibility notice to a newly certified family.
-Note: Also, mail Form H0025 at subsequent redeterminations.
+- Mail Form H0025, HHSC Application for Voter Registration, with the initial eligibility notice to a newly certified family and at subsequent redeterminations.

 - Inform the family that when HHSC processes an application and determines the child is ineligible for Medicaid but eligible for the Children’s Health Insurance Program (CHIP), the family is notified on Form TF0001, Notice of Case Action.
 Form TF0001 also informs the household that the CHIP enrollment packet will be sent to the household.